Connor McDavid's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Connor McDavid.

-Connor McDavid is a Canadian professional ice hockey center and captain of the Edmonton Oilers.
-Drafted first overall in 2015, he is considered one of the best players globally, known for his exceptional offensive skills and drawing comparisons to Wayne Gretzky.
-He currently plays in the NHL.
+Connor McDavid, the captain and centre for the Edmonton Oilers, is a Canadian professional ice hockey player.
+Drafted first overall in 2015, he is widely regarded as one of the best hockey players globally.
+His exceptional offensive skills are frequently compared to those of Wayne Gretzky, highlighting his significant impact on the sport.

 2012: Won GTHL Player of the Year Award

-In 2012, McDavid won the GTHL Player of the Year Award after scoring 33 goals and recording 39 assists in 33 regular-season games.
+In 2012, McDavid won the GTHL Player of the Year Award after scoring 33 goals and recording 39 assists in 33 regular season games.

 March 10, 2013: Set Franchise Record for Rookie Assists